Skip to main content

 4.3 Inconsistent Style

-Different style or tone within the same document.
+Different tone or style within the same document.

 Example: